 Feeling good helps get you into that receptive space where you can take in good messages.
 A book that always makes me feel good, and gives me positive, healing messages is 39 Ways to Open Your Heart by Arlene Gay Levine and Karen Kroll.
 The messages are like healing affirmations, and the artwork is stunning.

 Another of my favourite things to read when I want a huge splash of good feeling is any of the Rose Is Rose collected comic strips.
 They affirm the playful child in me, and usually reading them in large doses (such as a book) leave me feeling happy.
-You can check out thirty days of the comic strip here, or check out these Rose Is Rose email greetings*broken* that give you the feel of what the comic is all about.
+You can check out thirty days of the comic strip here that give you the feel of what the comic is all about.

 - Levine, Arlene Gay and Karen Kroll.
 39 Ways to Open Your Heart, Conari Press: California, 1996.

 A beautiful book with loving, healing messages that read like meditations, and stunning, beautiful artwork.
 It seems to be temporarily out of print, but you can usually find copies at AbeBooks.com

 Written by Cheryl Rainfield, award-winning author of SCARS, STAINED, and HUNTED

 If you like this article, you may post it on your website or use it in your print publication, as long as you provide a link back to my site (http://www.CherylRainfield.com), and credit me.
 I’d also really like to know where you put my article, but you don’t have to let me know in order to use it.